 Email Tools

-The Email category is the email-finding surface. get_email takes a person’s name and a company domain, generates every common pattern (first@, first.last@, flast@, f.last@, etc.), and verifies each candidate against the domain’s mail server via SMTP — no mail is actually sent.
+The Email category is the email-finding surface. get_email takes a person’s name and a company domain, generates every common pattern (first@, first.last@, flast@, f.last@, etc.), and confirms the real mailbox without sending mail.

 Tools